 From delicious desserts to easy Spanish snacks, the cuisine of Spain makes for a class lesson that kids will love.
 Engage students in the country's culture by bringing in classic Spanish food, such as magdalenas or jamón, queso y chorizo con pan, or take the lesson one step further by showing the kids how to cook the Spanish dishes in the classroom.

 01 of 08

 Magdalenas, which look a bit like a cupcake, are light, fluffy, and flavored with lemon.
 The Spanish regularly eat them for breakfast with a café con leche or coffee with milk.
 The recipe is easy enough for beginning bakers and the ingredients are cheap and easy to find in your local supermarket.

 Traditional Spanish cookies, mantecados, crumble very easily—in fact, they will literally melt in your mouth.
 The cookies are delicate with a soft anise flavor.
 This recipe will make more than three dozen cookies so you will have enough for both your class and your family.

 03 of 08

 A classic vanilla flan is made from scratch and baked in a water bath.
-It's an easy custard recipe, but if you don't want all the fuss, try the "cheaters' flan" made from a from a box mix, but with a few touches to make it seem more homemade.
+It's an easy custard recipe, but if you don't want all the fuss, try the "cheaters' flan" made from a box mix, but with a few touches to make it seem more homemade.
 If you have a big class, make individual servings of flan in miniature dishes.

 04 of 08